SolaceSamples/solace-samples-mqtt/docs/_tutorials/topic-to-queue-mapping.md

 ## Topic to Queue Mapping and MQTT

 MQTT is a standard wireline protocol with a design goal of being a light weight publish/subscribe protocol.
 MQTT inherently supports this feature via QoS 1 subscriptions.
 There is nothing further applications need to do to directly take advantage of the Solace Topic to Queue Mapping feature.
 However, Solace messaging support for QoS 1 subscriptions inherently takes advantage of this feature to provide the QoS 1 MQTT service.
-Simply follow steps outlined in the [Persistence Tutorial]({{ site.baseurl }}/persistence-with-queues) for QoS 1 messaging and MQTT clients are using this feature under the covers.
+Simply follow steps outlined in the [Persistence with Queues Tutorial]({{ site.baseurl }}/persistence-with-queues) for QoS 1 messaging and MQTT clients are using this feature under the covers.

 ## Summarizing